 MIFID LICENSE FOR PAN-EUROPEAN BROKERAGE, FOREX, INVESTMENT MANAGEMENT AND ADVISORY SERVICES.
 WEALTHTECH LICENSING

-EU Directive 2004/39/EC on Markets in Financial Instruments Directive (MiFID or MiFID I) allows securities brokers and foreign exchange (Forex) service providers licensed in one European Union (EU) member state offer their services all across single European financial market of 28 states.
-MiFID creates coherent regulation of financial and investment services between EU member states.
+The Pan-European financial license opens the world’s biggest single financial market of all EU/EEA.
+EU Directive 2004/39/EC on Markets in Financial Instruments Directive (MiFID or MiFID I) allows investment advisors, securities brokers and Forex service providers licensed in one European Union (EU) member state to offer their services across the single financial market of 27 states in the EU/EEA.
+MiFID creates coherent regulation of financial and investment services between the EU member states.

 One brokerage, Forex and investment advisory license for all Europe

-Modern financial infrastructure makes Lithuania and its capital Vilnius very attractive place to securities brokers, Forex dealers and investment advisers from around the world.
-Creator of the world’s first electronic stock market Nasdaq has strong presence in Lithuania and Baltics establishing Nasdaq Technology and Business Support Competence Center in Vilnius.
+Modern financial infrastructure makes Lithuania and it’s capital Vilnius very attractive place to securities brokers, Forex dealers and investment advisers from around the world.
+Nasdaq, the creator of the world’s first electronic stock market, is strongly operating in Lithuania and the Baltic States and has established Nasdaq Technology and Business Support Competence Center in Vilnius.
 Nasdaq Stock Exchanges in Tallinn, Riga and Vilnius form the Baltic Market, the core idea of which is to minimize the differences between the markets in order to facilitate cross-border trading.
-Central Securities Depository in Lithuania, Latvian and Estonian is also owned by Nasdaq providing high-level depository services.
-International banks SEB, Swedbank, DnB based in Lithuania together with their local rivals provides world-class financial infrastructure for investors and FinTech start-ups.
-Possibility to outsource relatively cheap services from the local service providers gives strong competitive advantage comparing to other European jurisdictions.
+Central Securities Depository in Lithuania, Latvia and Estonia is also owned by Nasdaq providing high-level depository services.
+International banks SEB, Swedbank, DnB based in Lithuania together with their local competitors provide the world-class financial infrastructure for investors and FinTech start-ups.
+The possibility to outsource relatively cheap services from the local service providers gives a strong competitive advantage compared to other European jurisdictions.

-Why Lithuania is top jurisdiction for brokerage and investment advisory licensing
+Why Lithuania is the top jurisdiction for brokerage and investment advisory licensing

 - Fast licensing process.
-Issue of the license within period of 3-6 months or even faster.
+Issue of the license within a period of 3-6 months or even faster.

-- No particular requirement for company management to reside in Lithuania.
+- No particular requirement for the company’s management to reside in Lithuania.

 - Start-up visas.
 Special visas for the citizens of non-EU countries running innovative businesses in Lithuania.